Ferenc Plattkó: Barcelona

-Platko replaced the legendary Ricardo Zamora, but soon established himself as a legend in his own right.
-He spent seven years at FC Barcelona between 1923 and 1930.
+Plattkó replaced the highly rated Ricardo Zamora, but soon established himself as a great in his own right.
+He spent seven years at Barcelona between 1923 and 1930.
 During that time he won six Campionat de Catalunya titles, three Copa del Rey and the first ever La Liga title.
 The poem Oda A Platko came about following the Copa del Rey final in 1928.
-FC Barcelona took three games to beat Real Sociedad and during the first encounter on 20 May, Rafael Alberti was so impressed with the bravery of Platko that he later wrote the poem in his honour.
-Platko finished his playing career at Recreativo de Huelva and retired as a player in 1931.
-He soon began his career as a coach, working in France with FC Mulhouse (1932–33) and Racing Club de Roubaix (1933–34), before returning to FC Barcelona as a coach for the 1934/35 season.
+Barcelona took three games to beat Real Sociedad and during the first encounter on 20 May, Rafael Alberti was so impressed with the bravery of Plattkó that he later wrote the poem in his honour.
+Plattkó finished his playing career at Recreativo de Huelva and retired as a player in 1931.
+He soon began his career as a coach, working in France with Mulhouse (1932–33) and Racing Club de Roubaix (1933–34), before returning to Barcelona as a coach for the 1934–35 season.
 Despite guiding the club to another Campionat de Catalunya, the following season he was replaced by Patrick O'Connell.
-After two decades away from the club Platko was reappointed coach of CF Barcelona for the 1955/56 season.
+After two decades away from the club Plattkó was reappointed coach of Barcelona for the 1955–56 season.
 During this season the club, inspired by Ladislao Kubala and Luis Suárez, won 10 consecutive La Liga games in a row.
 The record remained unbeaten until 2005.
-Despite this run CF Barcelona only managed to finish second in La Liga behind Atlético Bilbao and Platko was replaced the following season.
+Despite this run Barcelona only managed to finish second in La Liga behind Athletic Bilbao and Plattkó was replaced the following season.